 Home and contents insurance

-It could be a good idea to make sure that your new home is insured from the moment of settlement happens (or ideally before this).
+It could be a good idea to make sure that your new home is insured from the moment of settlement (or depending on your circumstances and the contract of sale, even before this).
 What if an electrical fire destroys the house on the day you’re meant to move in, leaving you with nothing but a home loan debt?

 Insurance costs can vary depending on the location, type of property, type of policy cover, and more.
-You could expect to pay anything from hundreds of dollars to over $1,000 for an annual policy.
+You could expect to pay anything from hundreds of dollars to more than $1,000 for an annual policy.

-Don’t forget to factor in the cost of moving into your new home!
-If you need to enlist the help of removalists, this could add hundreds of dollars to your costs – or perhaps even thousands in some cases.
+Don’t forget to factor in the cost of moving into your new home.
+If you need to use removalists, this could add hundreds, sometimes thousands, of dollars to your costs.